oracle/truffleruby/doc/contributor/how-to-guide.md

 A Core Method class is called after a Ruby method with a suffix `Node`.
-It usually inherits `CoreMethodArrayArgumentsNode` class but there are other options that could be met in the wild:
+It usually inherits `CoreMethodArrayArgumentsNode` class but there are other possibilities:

--   CoreMethodNode
--   RubyContextSourceNode
+- `CoreMethodNode`
--   AlwaysInlinedMethodNode
+- `AlwaysInlinedMethodNode`

 ```java
 @Specialization(limit = "hashStrategyLimit()")